kunalkishor-git/MapScrape-Pro/README.md

-# MapScrape-Pro
-A powerful Flask-based B2B lead generation tool that extracts business names, emails, phone numbers, and social media links from Google Maps and Search using Selenium and BeautifulSoup.
 # 📍 MapScrape Pro

 MapScrape Pro is a professional-grade B2B lead extraction tool.
 It allows users to scrape business contact information from **Google Maps** and **Google Search** results, including a "Deep Scrape" feature that visits social media profiles to find hidden contact details.